ian-huizenga/MuographyModel/README.md

 Can simulate individual hits as well as make a background scan.
 Could also be improved to work as a muon tomograph.

-Only non pre-installed dependency is Pylandau.
+Only non pre-installed dependencies Pylandau(functions.py) and pyserial(comread.py).

 For more detail, read the report attached.